 - Archive and retrieve trials data securely and conveniently for total accountability

-MenAfriCar (the African Meningococcal Carriage Consortium) is a global research effort to study meningococcal meningitis carriage in households in Africa and document the impact of a new vaccine (PsA-TT) on reducing transmission of serogroup A meningococcal meningitis.
-It is believed to be the first multi-centre and multi-country longitudinal meningococcal carriage study.
+The London School of Hygiene and Tropical Medicine (LSHTM) and MenAfriCar are using eClinical to study meningococcal meningitis carriage in households in Africa and document the impact of a new vaccine (PsA-TT) on reducing transmission of serogroup A meningococcal meningitis.

 Avon Longitudinal Study of Parents and Children (ALSPAC)

-The University of Bristol is using eClinical to scan, verify and export paper case report forms directly into a database.
+King’s College London is using eClinical to scan, verify and export paper case report forms from several trials, including the SentiMAG multicentre study, directly into a database.

-If you want to find out more about hybrid paper and electronic data capture in clinical trials, please complete this form or call +44 (0)3300 100 000.
+If you want to learn more about hybrid paper and electronic data capture in clinical trials, or wish to book a demonstration, please complete the form below: